-I am an integrative counsellor living and working in Edinburgh.
+I’m an integrative counsellor and psychotherapist living and working in Edinburgh.
 I trained at the University of Edinburgh in a dialogue between psychodynamic and person-centred theory.
-Over the years, I have worked with a wide variety of people with a wide variety of concerns.
-My counselling practice is based at the renowned Napiers Clinic – an integrative health clinic and herbal dispensary founded in 1860.
-I previously worked at PF Counselling, Edinburgh’s largest counselling agency, and Hope Park Counselling Centre.
-I have also volunteered for a number of charities including ParentLine Scotland and Firsthand Lothian.
+Over the years, I’ve worked with a diverse range of people and a wide variety of concerns.
+My practice, offering face to face and online sessions, is based at Mulberry House – Edinburgh’s largest complementary health centre, located in the West End – and The Whole Works – a long established complementary therapy & counselling centre in Edinburgh’s Old Town.
+I’ve previously worked at PF Counselling and Hope Park Counselling Centre as well as in the voluntary sector.

-Irrespective of the theoretical model informing a therapist’s approach, numerous studies have shown that it is the relationship itself that heals.
-It is in the transformative space between two people that the work and the reward exists.
-I try to meet all my clients in this space, whatever it may look like for them, and, in collboration, work towards a deeper understanding of the, often unconscious, forces at play in their lives.
-Through the prism of relationship we can increase our awareness of what drives us and what hinders us, how and why we relate to those around us the way we do, and how we might start to live our lives with more creativity and curiosity.
+Irrespective of the theoretical model informing a therapist’s approach, numerous studies have shown that it’s the relationship itself that heals.
+It’s in the transformative space between two people that the work and the reward exists.
+I try to meet all my clients in this space, whatever it may look like for them, and work collaboratively towards a deeper understanding of the, often unconscious, forces at play in their lives.
+Through the prism of the therapeutic relationship clients can increase their awareness of what drives them and what hinders them, how and why they relate to those around them the way they do, and how they might start to live their lives with more creativity and curiosity.